randyren278/bodeplotapprox/README.md

 # Bode Plot Approximation Tool

 ## Overview
 This MATLAB tool provides an interactive and accurate way to approximate and analyze Bode plots for linear time-invariant (LTI) systems.
-It allows users to input a transfer function in a natural symbolic format (e.g., `30*s*(s-472000)`), computes the magnitude and phase characteristics, and generates professional-quality Bode plots.
+It allows users to input a transfer function in a natural symbolic format (e.g., `30*s*(s-472000)`), computes the magnitude and phase characteristics, and generates professional-quality Bode plots _(in progress)_.
 Additionally, it enables users to evaluate the system's response at specific frequencies, including magnitude, phase, and their respective slopes.

 ---